Black-Footed Ferret

 kit

 Black-footed ferrets are thought to be polygynous, based on information collected from skewed sex ratios, sexual dimorphism and home range sizes.
 This means that one male mates with multiple females.
 The breeding season usually is during March and April.
 This species exhibits "delayed implantation," where a fertilized egg does not begin to develop until conditions are right for gestation, the period of gestation lasting 35-45 days.
 Litters number 1-6 young, the average size being 3-4.
 Young remain in their burrows for about 6 weeks (42 days) before coming above ground.
 In July and August (the summer months) females and their offspring stay together; in the autumn they separate, the young ferrets having reached their independence.
-They become mature when they are one year old.
+They become reproductively mature at the age of one year.

 Population